 While there are many different methods used to track your cycle, this post will focus on one of the most tried-and-true, science-backed methods we’ve got: ovulation predictor kits, also called OPKs or ovulation tests.
-Ovulation tests harness what we know about hormonal changes during your cycle to determine if you’re in your fertile window.
+Ovulation tests, like Modern Fertility’s Ovulation Test, harness what we know about hormonal changes during your cycle to determine if you’re in your fertile window.

 - Ovulation tests measure levels of luteinizing hormone (LH) in your urine, a hormone that peaks before ovulation.

-- Other tests will actually quantify your LH levels for you.
+- Other tests, like Modern Fertility’s Ovulation Test, will actually quantify your LH levels for you.
 These are called semi-quantitative tests.
 They give you a numerical value of your LH, telling you where it falls within a range.
-We love semi-quantitative tests, since they can give you a better idea of how your LH is changing over time, help you understand LH patterns, and can pinpoint your most fertile days.
+We might be biased, but we love semi-quantitative tests, since they can give you a better idea of how your LH is changing over time, help you understand LH patterns, and can pinpoint your most fertile days.

 - Some ovulation tests do the interpretation for you (digital tests), and others don’t (analog tests).
 There’s a little more user error in interpreting analog tests.